Barry Morphew is a free man. Upcoming trial dismissed by prosecution with plans to refile - NewsBreak

 Thousands of hours went into the investigation into Mrs. Morphew’s disappearance.
 There have been 134 search warrants executed in this case.

-There have been extensive searches in the Arkansas River, forests, abandoned mines and under concrete slabs.
+There have been extensive searches in the Arkansas River, forests, abandoned mines, under concrete slabs.